 Sitka is a blue-collar town, with 38.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sitka is a town of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Sitka who work in sales jobs (16.57%), office and administrative support (10.98%), and teaching (9.54%).

-Sitka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sitka doesn't have a public transportation system that people use for their commute.

 In terms of college education, Sitka is nearly on par with the US average for all cities of 21.84%: 18.91% of adults 25 and older in Sitka have a bachelor's degree or advanced degree.